edegraff/FundTracker/README.md

 ## Database migrations

-To create a database migration automatically without after changing model code
+To create a database migration automatically after changing some model code

-6. Type "Update-Database" in the package manager view

 1. Open the Package Manager View
 2. ensure the "default project" box is set to Common (or the project you want to migrate)